pypa/setuptools/README.txt

 - remove the distribute*.egg file located in your site-packages directory
 - remove the setuptools.pth file located in you site-packages directory
 - remove the easy_install script located in you sys.prefix/bin directory

-If Setuptools was installed before you installed Distribute:

-- remove the setuptools*.egg directory located in your site-packages directory
+- remove the setuptools*.egg directory located in your site-packages directory if any.

-- remove the setuptools*.egg.OLD.* directory located in your site-packages directory
+If you want to get back to setuptools:

 - reinstall setuptools using its instruction.

+Last:

+- remove the *.OLD.* directory located in your site-packages directory if any, **once you have checked everything was working correctly again**.

 -----------
 Install FAQ
 -----------

-- **Why Distribute turn my Setuptools egg installation into an empty egg ?**
+- **Why Distribute turn my Setuptools installation into an fake one ?**

-   Since Distribute is a fork, and since it provides the same package and modules, it fakes that the setuptools installation is still present, so all the programs that where using setuptools still work.
+   Since Distribute is a fork, and since it provides the same package and modules, it fakes that the Setuptools installation is still present, so all the programs that where using Setuptools still work.

+   If it wasn't doing it, a program that would try to install Setuptools would overwrite in turn Distribute.

 - **How does Distribute interacts with virtualenv ?**